No doubt, Typeform is a great tool for creating engaging and highly customized surveys.

-It’s one of the most popular tools for creating surveys at any stage of business.
+It’s one of the most popular tools for creating cloud-hosted forms online at any stage of business.
 Be it a landing page, or business form, or a quiz.

 While Typeform is a good investment for quick and short surveys, it’s not the dynamic tool for handling complex forms.

-And, let’s not forget the paid plans, which can be quite expensive for small businesses.
+And, let’s not forget paid plans, which can be quite expensive for small businesses.

-Even though Typeform is being applauded for its outstanding innovation, it has got a fair share of complaints, making room for other online survey tools.
+Even though Typeform is being applauded for its outstanding innovation, it has got its fair share of complaints, making room for other online survey tools.